But 'sales' is a dirty word isn't it?

 Everything you need while you’re in the program is accessed in the private member area online.

 The benefit of this to you is that, for as long as the materials are available, you get access.
-That includes updates created after your 8-weeks in the programme.
+That includes any updates made to the revision of the course that you enroll on.

 Creator of Consulting Compass